kpcs/brightwheel-interview/README.md

 This endpoint allows devices to send their readings.
 It requires the following arguments to be sent in the JSON body:

 - id - a string representing the UUID for the device
-- readings- an array of readings for the device
+- readings - an array of readings for the device
-  - timestamp- an ISO-8061 timestamp for when the reading was taken
+  - timestamp - an ISO-8061 timestamp for when the reading was taken
-  - count- an integer representing the reading data
+  - count - an integer representing the reading data

 ### `GET /latest?id={device_id}`